hawkrdg/couch-mgr/README.md

 ![Output:](src/assets/couch-mgr-5.png)

 This tool has helped me with managing my proxied servers without either travelling on-site or fiddling with the bind-address.
-I hope this may be userful to other developers.
+I hope this may be useful to other developers.
 I would appreciate feedback, especially if any issues arise.
 You can try it out at:

     https://hawkrdg.com/couch-mgr